rubenchristoffer/LudumDare51/readme.md

 Itch.io: [https://joonsey.itch.io/tile-crawler](https://joonsey.itch.io/tile-crawler)

 ## Assets etc.
-All assets are made by us, with the exception of sounds (there aren't many sounds though) that were generated with a randomizer found online.
+All assets are made by us, with the exception of sounds that were generated with a randomizer found online (there aren't many sounds though).

 ## ⚠️ Code quality
 This is a game jam.
 Therefore speed was (significantly) prioritized over quality.
 In other words, a lot of our source code is 🍝.
 You have been warned.